 - Extreme – 6.5 and higher

-The JCC Cargo Watch List was most-recently updated on 12 July 2023, but there were no significant changes.
+The JCC Cargo Watch List was most-recently updated on 8 March 2023, with the significant change:

 Details of the cover provided against war and strikes risks can be found in the policy wording and/or the applicable Institute War Clauses and/or Institute Strikes Clauses which form part of the policy.